-It is important to emphasize, that the established I&E Centre must be accessible to students, teachers and all researchers, in order to make the spaces more appropriate to use.
+It is important to emphasize, that all the established I&E centres must be accessible to students, teachers and all researchers.
+In order to make the spaces more appropriate to use - the possibility to access the centres needs to be organized and in the evening hours (after lectures and work).